 1. Fair Harbor “The One” Short

 Both guys have these Fair Harbor – The One Short.
 These were a sponsored post we had both seen on social media and got the guys’ approval to order.
-Originally, they both ordered larges but that was a little too big so they decided to buy mediums.
-Now they have two pairs (plus Justin owns another style called “The Anchor”) Our husbands opted for the liner, which is stretchy and functions like boxer briefs.
+Originally, they both ordered larges but those were a little too big so they exchanged for mediums.
+Now they have two pairs (plus Justin owns another style called “The Anchor”).
+Our husbands opted for the liner, which is stretchy and functions like boxer briefs.
 You can choose your preference when you order – either with or without the liner.

-Side note: My husband tried to wear them to golf league, and I didn’t think he could quite pull them off for golfing.
-However, they are versatile and not just a swim short.
+Side note: Travis tried to wear them to golf league, and I didn’t think he could quite pull them off for golfing.
+However, they are versatile and not “just a swim short”.